 To make sure that Journey Home is the best fit for your Utah family, we conduct an admissions interview, which is the first of many personalized steps specifically designed for every young woman’s needs and desires.

-Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help young women all over the country, including Utah.
+Journey Home is located in Utah, more specifically in Layton, just outside Salt Lake City, but of course we help teens all over the country, including Utah.

 Our transitional living program from Utah includes the family as an active part of the treatment, because we find that involving family and having a good, open and honest relationship with parents and siblings is the best proactive factor for a successful therapeutic process and a successful and happier life.